 - Force quit any other open apps, especially those requiring GPS or the use of the motion coprocessor, and background app refresh.

 - If you use an iPhone, navigate to the Background App Refresh settings.
 You may want to turn off unused apps, as this feature allows apps to refresh throughout the day when you are not using them directly.
 EX: MapMyFitness app does not record distance or time if this is turned off and you navigate to another app while recording an activity.
-NOTE: This feature should only be available for those using iOS 8 or earlier, as our new version of the app merged these settings in iOS 9's location services area.

 - In Location Services (iOS only) turn off superfluous apps that are tracking your location when unnecessary.
 If there are many utilizing GPS at the same time it could be interfering with the MapMy app's ability to access GPS properly and causing excessive battery drain.